Volker Liebig

-Volker Liebig (born on 3 September 1956) is a German geophysicist and honorary professor at the Institute of Space Systems at the University of Stuttgart.
+Volker Liebig (born 3 September 1956) is a German geophysicist and honorary professor at the Institute of Space Systems at the University of Stuttgart.

-From 2004 to 2016, he was Director of the European Space Agency's (ESA) earth observation programmes and Head of the ESA Centre for Earth Observation (ESRIN) in Frascati near Rome.
+From 2004 to 2016, he was Director of the European Space Agency's (ESA) Earth observation programmes and Head of the ESA Centre for Earth Observation (ESRIN) in Frascati near Rome.

-Under his leadership, the space component with the Sentinel satellites of the European environmental observation system Copernicus was set up.
+During his tenure at ESA, the space component of the European environmental observation system Copernicus with the Sentinel satellites was established.

 Career

-From 1979 to 1986 diploma and PhD at the Institute of Geophysics at the Ludwig Maximilian University of Munich.
+Liebig studied geophysics at LMU Munich.

-His PhD thesis was on magnetotelluric measurements in Antarctica.
-1984/85 Participation in the German Antarctic North Victoria Land Expedition (Ganovex IV).
-From 1986 to 1993 he worked in the space industry.
+He participated in the German Antarctic North Victoria Land Expedition (GANOVEX IV) in 1984/85, and his doctoral research included magnetotelluric measurements in Antarctica.

 From 1993 to 2004 he held various management positions at the German Space Agency (DARA), which was merged in 1997 with the German Aerospace Center (DLR).

-In 2000 he was appointed Programme Director of the German Space Programme.
-During his time at DLR, he represented Germany on many international committees.